+- Trusting in God's promises

+- The destruction of Sodom

+- The origins of Jews and Arabs

+- The circumcision of males

+- God's final test for Abraham

-- The origins of Jews and Arabs - Our sacrifices in life for God
+- Our sacrifices in life for God

 THIS BOOK tells us how God called Abraham to be a true believer.
 He promised Abraham many things.
 Abraham had faith in God's word and waited a long time before he saw these promises begin to come true.
 Through Abraham's family, Jesus Christ came into the world to save all people.
 This is why we say that Abraham is the father of all people who have faith in Yahweh the one true God.